Liquid Intelligent Metasurface for Fluid Antennas-Assisted Networks: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a novel FAS-LIM-assisted MISO downlink system, where both the BS and the LIM are respectively equipped with fluid antennas and liquid elements capable of performing dynamic spatial repositioning.
-By jointly optimizing the BS beamforming vectors, LIM phase-shifts, and locations of fluid antenna and liquid elements, the proposed architecture achieves the enhanced electromagnetic and spatial reconfigurability.
-To tackle the resulting non-convex optimization problem, we employ an alternating optimization algorithm with auxiliary variable reformulation, SCA and PCCP methods.
+By jointly optimizing the FAS beamforming, LIM phase-shifts, and locations of fluid antenna and liquid elements, the proposed architecture achieves the enhanced electromagnetic and spatial reconfigurability.
+To tackle the resulting non-convex optimization problem, we employ an alternating optimization algorithm with auxiliary variable reformulation, Lagrangian dual and quadratic transformation, SCA and PCCP methods.
 Simulation results have confirmed that the proposed FAS-LIM framework yields substantial sum-rate improvements over benchmarks with static RIS or fixed antenna arrays as well as other baseline methods.
 Such findings underscore the promise of combining FAS with LIM for intelligent and adaptive wireless networks.

 We breakdown the effective channel $\mathbf{h}^{\rm eff}_{k}$ as